nuxt/vercel-builder/README.md

 Alternatively, you can inline your entire `.npmrc` file in a `NPM_RC` environment variable.

-### Node version
+### Node.js version

-The Node version used is the latest 14.x release.
-Alternatively, you can specify Node 12 or 10 in your `package.json` - see [Vercel documentation](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-version).
+The newest available Node.js version is automatically selected.
+If your packages depend on a particular major release Node.js version, you can specify the version in your `package.json` - see [Vercel documentation](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/node-js#node.js-version).

 ### `vercel-build` script support